isabella232/SC_FarazBhojani/RW Depth Screencast.md

 Now we want to input our constants into the other side of our mask function.

+[TODO Faraz: Again, explanation is missing.
+I'm stopping the review here - please fix this issue for the rest of the script and let me know when it's ready for another look.
+Thanks!]

 ```
 let mask1 = depthImage